tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 traversal with some local state. if you can write a tree-walking interpreter, you can do reverse mode AD

+### reverse mode AD

+go from having an expression graph to understanding how each of the component parts affect the final value (say, loss)

+in order to do that you need to take the derivative of each operation and propagate the grad backwards through the graph toward the weights ("backpropagation")

+we do this using the chain rule.

 ## the chain rule

 (i am not going to pretend i am a math person. i vaguely remember the chain rule from 10 years ago. that's about it. so please look elsewhere for details.)

+### a quick overview

 the chain rule tells you how to compute derivatives of function composition. using the example from wikipedia, if you have `h(x) = f(g(x))`, then